-The Research and Information Services division of the Howard-Tilton Memorial Library (change to CLUE?) aims to connect library resources with library users.
+The User Services division of the Howard-Tilton Memorial Library aims to connect library resources with library users.
 To achieve this end, the division engages in a variety of activities and services, most of which depend on an up-to-date, balanced, and subject-appropriate collection of reference materials.
 Through these efforts, the division seeks to build and maintain the Library's General Reference Collection, which should provide the optimum support for the full range of teaching, research, and administrative activities of the Tulane University community.
 In addition, the division collects reference sources which will effectively support the University's general information needs in subject areas not covered by its instructional and research programs.

 Subject Resource Guide

 The General Reference Collection includes reference sources in a variety of formats in all fields of the social sciences, humanities, sciences and engineering that are currently included in the curriculum of Tulane University.
 Information from the Tulane course catalogs, descriptions of departmental degree programs, and all of the subject-specific library collection development policies are considered in building and maintaining the reference collection.
 Information on the number and types of degrees offered, depth of stated faculty research interests, numbers of students, and other factors all help in determining the level of detail at which materials in various subject areas are selected for the General Reference Collection.
 Reference materials in subject areas that are primarily collected by any of Tulane's branch or departmental libraries are typically either excluded from, or are added to the General Reference Collection very selectively, to avoid duplication of resources.
 Whenever possible, however, electronic resources are purchased and made available to the Tulane community as widely as possible.